cse151a-fa24-group-project/CSE151A-Project-ML/README.md

 ```

-In addition to observing accuracy of model's prediction on unseen data using classified lists, we drew text which indicates the presence of Peter according to the Model's result on live video using java code - **[App.java](https://github.com/cse151a-fa24-group-project/CSE151A-Project-ML/blob/Milestone5/milestone5/App.java)** that uses [java.io.PrintWriter](https://docs.oracle.com/javase/8/docs/api/java/io/PrintWriter.html).
+In addition to observing accuracy of model's prediction on unseen data using classified lists, we wrote java code - **[App.java](https://github.com/cse151a-fa24-group-project/CSE151A-Project-ML/blob/Milestone5/milestone5/App.java)** - to create a bash script that can be used to generate the video.
+We drew text using [java.io.PrintWriter](https://docs.oracle.com/javase/8/docs/api/java/io/PrintWriter.html), which indicates the presence of Peter according to the Model's result on live video with the bash script created.

  **[App_csv.java](https://github.com/cse151a-fa24-group-project/CSE151A-Project-ML/blob/Milestone5/milestone5/App_csv.java)** is diferent version of code which uses csv file of classified list instead of manually typing them inside the code.
-Example screenshots of video created by **App.java** are at below:
+Example screenshots of video generated by bash script from **App.java** are at below:

 <br>
    <table>